lee-guiberson/Javelin/README.md

 # Placeholder name
-A lightweight java framework for simple games and animations for beginners
+A lightweight java framework for simple games and animations that's perfect for learning
 ## Basic Tutorial
 This tutorial will teach the basics of the library and will create a ball that will bounce around the screen and respond to user input. <br>